 As you craft the copy, be extra mindful of the SEO integration your client is requesting.
-I’ve had brands ask me to be sure to use both the designated keywords and the branded service name near one another not only in the body of the text, but also in subheadings and the title.
+You may need to use both the designated keywords and the branded service name near one another not only in the body of the text, but also in subheadings and the title.
 Making this flow seamlessly without feeling keyword-stuffed is where your talent comes into play.
 Edit, edit, edit until that copy is seamless and enjoyable to browse.
-The Alexa blog shares an excellent primer on the types of keywords your client may supply to you, including market segment keywords, customer-defining keywords, branded keywords and geo-targeted keywords.

 4. Do offer research and references.

 Finally, remember to appeal to the analytical thinkers who are crunching the numbers before pressing the Buy button.
 Can you explain the ROI of the service with in-depth analysis and charts?
 Can you share case studies of others who have used the service, then enjoyed financial savings because of it?
 Readers love to see proof the service works.
 Period.
-The task automation experts from Zapier recommend businesses establish references, or current clients who are willing to speak with a potential buyer of the service.
-As a writer, mentioning that references are available for potential buyers to visit with could be the sentence that moves a lead into the bottom-of-funnel.Writing about a client's service and feeling... stumped? @AngelaTague shares two examples of service-focused marketing and lots of writing tips in this post! #contentmarketing #writingtips Click To Tweet
+Businesses should establish references, or current clients who are willing to speak with a potential buyer of the service.
+As a writer, mentioning that references are available for potential buyers to visit with could be the sentence that moves a lead into the bottom of funnel.Writing about a client's service and feeling... stumped? @AngelaTague shares two examples of service-focused marketing and lots of writing tips in this post! #contentmarketing #writingtips Click To Tweet

 4 don’ts for writing about services